• Skip to primary navigation

 Method #3: Temporarily use a sleep lounger for *supervised* naps in the crib

-A sleep lounger like the Snuggle Me Organic or Dockatot helps provide a similar feeling of comfort to your baby and can be very helpful in transitioning them to the crib.
+A sleep lounger like the Snuggle Me Organic helps provide a similar feeling of comfort to your baby and can be very helpful in transitioning them to the crib.
 However, these are not safe for unsupervised sleep and I personally only used one when I was in the room and could watch the baby as he napped.
 In fact, you should ask your doctor if this is safe for your baby to use in the crib, even while supervised.

 Related: 12 Safe Sleep Guidelines You Need to Know